 The opposite happens when the blood osmolarity is too high: ADH levels drop off, the collecting duct isn't very water-permeable, and you make lots of dilute urine.

-The Renin-Angiotensin-Aldosterone System (RAAS)Perhaps you've cut your finger pretty badly while slicing up a pineapple, and you lost a lot of blood.
+The Renin-Angiotensin-Aldosterone System (RAAS)Perhaps you've cut your finger pretty badly while slicing up a pineapple, and you've lost a lot of blood.
 Yikes.
 In more physiological (and less gory) terms, your blood volume and/or pressure have dropped.
 In this case, your body will activate the renin-angiotensin-aldosterone system (RAAS).

 Here's a schematic diagram describing how RAAS is activated and what each hormone does.

 That's all well and good, but sooner or later you're going to have to switch off the reinforcements.
 There's a peptide hormone that counters RAAS, and works to decrease blood volume.
 When the heart senses increased blood volume and/or pressure (perhaps because RAAS is no longer needed since it got things back on track), it releases ANP.
-This peptide travels to the juxtaglomerular apparatus where it blocks renin release (and thus blocks angiotensin II and aldosterone secretion) and decreases water and salt reabsorption at the collecting duct.
+This peptide travels to the kidney where it blocks renin release (and thus blocks angiotensin II and aldosterone secretion) and decreases water and salt reabsorption at the collecting duct.
 It gets the blood volume/pressure back to where it should be.

 Think of these three osmoregulating hormone systems as The Three Amigos, The Three Stooges, or the Charlie's Angels of the kidney.
 They work together to make sure the kidney is able to control salt concentration, blood volume, and blood pressure.

 Now let's take a step back and think about this.
-We've been talking about a lot of different topics: nutrition, digestion and salt balance.
-But they don't all exist in a vacuum.
+We've been talking about a lot of different topics: nutrition, digestion, and salt balance, but they don't all exist in a vacuum.
 Nope, they all lean on each other to make up our happy existence like the three beams supporting a tee pee.
 Without nutrition and digestion, there wouldn't be any salt for the body to balance.
 It goes the other way too; as the body balances its salt, it sends signals to the brain to tweak the nutrition you take in.
 It's what makes you thirsty.
-It's all connected like a finely-tuned machine, all aimed at keeping you chugging along, happy, and healthy.
+It's all connected like a finely tuned machine, all aimed at keeping you chugging along, happy, and healthy.